F

 Frenchie Labrador (French Bulldog and Labrador Mix)

 Crossbreeding a French bulldog and a Labrador retriever creates a hybrid with a unique temperament.
 This is due to its parent breeds, which are so different.
 For example, French Bulldogs are incredibly loyal and sometimes protective of their owners, while Labrador retrievers are friendlier and more social.
-Of course, it’s a gamble which traits they will inherit, but this Fench bulldog mix is generally cheerful and loving.
+Of course, it’s a gamble which traits they will inherit, but this French bulldog mix is generally cheerful and loving.

 cute french bulldog dog wearing red collar next to a labrador retriever dog panting happy on yellow background

-Frenchie labrador is the offspring of a French bulldog and a labrador retriever.
+Frenchie Labrador is the offspring of a French bulldog and a Labrador retriever.

 Froodle (French Bulldog and Poodle Mix)